Key takeaways:

 What are the effects of switching from warfarin to Xarelto?

-Xarelto has been found to be just as effective as warfarin for preventing and treating blood clots.
+Xarelto has been found just as effective as warfarin for preventing and treating blood clots.
 This is also the case with preventing strokes and blood clots related to atrial fibrillation.
 But, like with all medications, there are pros and cons to each.

 Benefits of switching from warfarin to Xarelto